KostLinux/zabbix_photon/README.md

+#Zabbix Agent on PhotonOS 3.0
-This repo contains zabbix-agent and templates for PHOTON OS vCenter monitoring is for zabbix-server v3.4 vCenter Replica monitoring is for zabbix-server v4.4 You can install it automatically with .sh (bash) script or manually
+This repo contains zabbix-agent and templates for PHOTON OS
+- vCenter monitoring is for zabbix-server v3.4
+- vCenter Replica monitoring is for zabbix-server v4.4 You can install it automatically with shell (bash) script or manually

 Check, that you have git package installed, otherwise run this command: